 These recorded practices have come about due to the current situation we find ourselves in with the emergence of COVID-19 and the need to isolate, or practice social distancing.

-It is my hope to provide continuity to the people I normally teach yoga classes to, specifically those living with persistent or chronic pain and to also provide this service to others in similar circumstances.
-Though anyone looking for an opportunity to find some calm, time, and space might benefit from gentle movement, various breath practices, and other ways that help calm the nervous system.
+Anyone looking for an opportunity to find some calm, time, and space might benefit from gentle movement, various breath practices, and other ways that help calm the nervous system.

 If you experience pain from various conditions like fibromyalgia, rheumatoid arthritis, osteoarthritis, more generalized musculoskeletal pain (common areas like low back, hips, shoulders, feet, neck, pelvis) you might find these sessions helpful.
 I’ve also had people in class who are undergoing or recovering from cancer treatment, injury or surgery recovery, and the often accompanying anxiety and depression.
 So really, a wide variety of health concerns.